Breastfeeding Information for Birth Centers

-Nearly all U.S. infants are born in a hospital.
+The vast majority of U.S. infants are born in a hospital.
 While their stay may be short, hospital maternity care practices affect breastfeeding initiation, duration, and exclusivity and can have a lasting impact on a child's health.
-Active support and promotion of breastfeeding by maternity centers is essential if we are to meet the goals in Healthy Minnesota 2020 and Healthy People 2020.
+Active support and promotion of breastfeeding by birth centers is essential if we are to meet the goals in Healthy Minnesota 2020 and Healthy People 2020.

 Ten Steps to successful breastfeeding